seanrife/tapas-api/README.md

  - /downloads/`jobid` (GET): returns a CSV of results for a give job id.

 TODO:
- - Tests
+ - Tests are a thing.
- - A preconfigured Docker container for Postgres
+ - A preconfigured Docker container for Postgres?

 This project is made possible by the generous support of the [Fetzer Franklin Fund](https://www.fetzer-franklin-fund.org/) and [Center for Open Science](https://cos.io).